Tiaret: Archeological attractions

 At Mechra-Sfa ("ford of the flat stones"), a peninsula in the valley of the river Mina not far from Tiaret, are said to be "vast numbers" of megalithic monuments.

 Climate

-In Tiaret, there is a Mediterranean climate.
-In winter there is more rainfall than in summer.
+Tiaret displays a Mediterranean climate.
+In winter, there is more rainfall than in summer.
 The Köppen-Geiger climate classification is Csa.
 The average annual temperature in Tiaret is 15.2 °C. About 380 mm of precipitation falls annually.